OpenFn/docs/adaptors/primero.md

 ### Integration tips

 - Data forwarding can be enabled in Primero.
 There is a webhook that can forward case information to a designated URL endpoint (e.g., OpenFn Inbox).
-This data forwarding can happen automatically on insert of a new case, as well as on-demand when a user clicks the `Sync` button (which may be added to the page layout if this feature is in use).
+This feature requires a backend configuration update that the Primero support team can help with.
+The data forwarding can happen automatically on insert of a new case, as well as on-demand when a user clicks the `Sync` button (which may be added to the page layout if this feature is in use).